RemKamal/2DAlphabet/README.md

         * Also smears and shifts MC masses
         * Finally, 'converts' systematics and smear and shift hists to RooDataHists and writes EVERYTHING to the final workspace

+## To-Do List
+- [ ] Comment ZqqJet/makeCards.py and Phibb/makeCardsPhibb.py
+- [ ] Convert one of the makeCards*.py to makeCardsBstarTW.py
+- [ ] Make a script that converts TWanalyzer.py output to input for rhalphabet (similar to TWanalyzer_organizer.py)
+- [ ] Make rhalphabet_builder_bstarTW.py from rhalphabet_bulder_Phibb.py
+- [ ] Write a script that calls and runs rhalphabet_builder_bstarTW.py

 ## Change Log